derivexyz/v1-core/docs/contracts/optiongreekcache.md

 Aggregates the netDelta and netStdVega of the OptionMarket by iterating over current listings.

-Needs to be called by an external actor as it's not feasible to do all the computation during the trade flow and
+Needs to be called by an external override actor as it's not feasible to do all the computation during the trade flow and

 because delta/vega change over time and with movements in asset price and volatility.